GMAP/SPBench/README.md

 - build-essential
 - pkg-config
 - cmake
-- python (tested on python3 and python2.7)
+- python (tested on python3)

 You can run the command bellow to install theses packages or ask a system admin.

 `sudo apt-get install -y build-essential pkg-config cmake python3`

+Some benchmark libraries may not work with GCC-10 or newer versions.

+We are still working these compatibility issues.
+For now, we recommend using GCC-9.

 To install SPBench you can run: